mirego/accent/README.md

 * **Collaboration**.
 Centralize your discussions around translations.
 * **History**.
 Full history control and actions rollback. _Who_ did _what_, _when_.
 * **UI**.
 Simple yet powerful UI to enable translator and developer to be productive.
 * **GraphQL**.
 The API that powers the UI is open and documented.
-It’s easy to build plugin/cli/librairy around Accent.
+It’s easy to build a plugin/cli/library around Accent.

 ## Contents